We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 • Phase 1: This involves a desk study to research potential risk of contamination based on historical land use, environmental records, and site walkovers.

-• Phase 2: If potential contamination risks are identified, further investigations, including soil and water sampling, are conducted to determine unacceptable risks.
+• Phase 2: If there is a significant possibility of potential contamination risks, further investigations, including soil and water sampling, are conducted to determine what the unacceptable risks may be.

 2. Preliminary risk assessments